MasterChef Australia series 12

-The twelfth series of the Australian cooking game show MasterChef Australia, also known as MasterChef Australia: Back To Win, premiered on 13 April 2020.
+The twelfth series of the Australian cooking game show MasterChef Australia, also known as MasterChef: Back to Win and MasterChef Australia: Back to Win, premiered on 13 April 2020 on Network 10.
 It is the first series to feature series four winner Andy Allen, Melissa Leong and Jock Zonfrillo serving as judges, after the departure of Gary Mehigan, George Calombaris and Matt Preston in the previous season.
 This series involves former high-achieving contestants from the past eleven series of MasterChef Australia, returning for another chance at the title of 'MasterChef' and a prize of A$250,000.

 Applications for contestants for the twelfth series of MasterChef Australia opened in May 2019.
 However, plans were changed when contestants from previous seasons were brought onboard instead of new contestants.

 The competition was won by Emelia Jackson in the grand finale against Laura Sharrad, broadcast on 20 July 2020.

 Changes

 Gary Mehigan, George Calombaris and Matt Preston departed the show in 2019 and were replaced with new judges Andy Allen, Melissa Leong and Jock Zonfrillo.

 In this series, the typical MasterChef weekly format was slightly changed from prior series.
 Mondays now feature a Team Challenge with the losing team facing Tuesday's Pressure Test elimination.
 Wednesdays feature a Mystery Box with the best cooks competing in the Immunity Challenge on Thursday, in which one contestant will be granted immunity from the upcoming elimination.
 All the other contestants then head into the All-In Elimination Challenge on Sunday.
 In addition, only one Immunity Pin was up for grabs this season; it was awarded to Dani Venn in the first episode of the series.
 A new format schedule was debuted on 14 June, with the show beginning to air only three nights a week.
 Mondays featured the Mystery Box, Tuesdays featured the Immunity Challenge, and Sundays featured the All-In Elimination Challenge.

 Amidst the COVID-19 pandemic, production of the show continued while following government regulations.
 This includes the observance of social distancing, having individual plates for each judge during tasting, and the use of gloves when handling ingredients.
 In addition, the number of crew on set has been reduced by half, and outside challenges and guests have been dialled back.
 The new measures debuted on 25 May 2020.

 Unlike previous seasons, there was no mid-way "second chance" return challenge for eliminated contestants; all eliminated contestants had no chance to return to the season.